A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Dynamic Penalty (DP) Function

-In this section, the constraint aggregation method is used to design an unbiased penalty for constraint violations.
+In this work we use a constraint aggregation method to design an unbiased penalty for constraint violations.
 A systematic rule for updating the penalty factor is described for an application to any RL algorithm.